anupjsebastian/King_County_House_Price_Prediction/.ipynb_checkpoints/README-checkpoint.md

 In this README we will discuss our process for data cleaning, some insights that we noticed in the dataset, model selection, and how/why we applied this to 2019 data.

-The final presentation can be found in the file XXXXXX.pdf
+The final presentation can be found in the file 'Final_Presentation.pdf'

 ## Team Members